pmurphy316/project_1/README.md

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc.:

--Create a new virtual network and then add a peer conenction.
+-Create a new virtual network and then add a peer connection.

 -Create a new virtual machine to run ELK.
 Locate and start your ansible container.
 Place the new virtual machine in the backend pool of an existing Azure load balancing solution.